 Temperament

-Peaceful community fish but males can be territorial
+Peaceful community fish, but males can be territorial

 Tank Level

-Middle to upper areas of the tank
+Middle to upper regions of the water column

 Minimum Tank Size